Point 11 of my 12 point list of methods for reducing cracking in portland cement stucco

 Reduced likelihood of efflorescence.

-The increased material cost is about 50 cents a square foot, but the the overall quality of the finish product is vastly superior, so I have no problem charging more for my jobs.
+The increased material cost is about 50 cents a square foot, but the the overall quality of the finish product is vastly superior.